 Fill and build development being done in the area.

+100-members strong, SOS is led by residents Dara Hartigan and Liz Pavelick, with one goal: to protect the habitat and waterways of the Gulf Coastal Lowlands for all.
 Self-proclaimed “watchdogs,” SOS calls attention to environmental violations that county and state agencies are not monitoring.
-The unique peninsula of south Santa Rosa County has been almost completely clear cut of natural vegetation and trees to make way for tract housing, rendering the environment and ecosystems almost beyond restoration.
-SOS closely monitors how development efforts could impact flooding and mobilizes community members to participate in the public planning and decision-making process.
-SOS, 100-members strong, is led by residents Dara Hartigan and Liz Pavelick, with the solitary mission of protecting the habitat and waterways of the Gulf Coastal Lowlands for all.
+The unique peninsula of south Santa Rosa County has been almost completely clear cut to make way for tract housing, rendering the environment and ecosystems nearly beyond restoration.
 They have called upon the Federal Emergency Management Agency to prohibit all construction and the use of fill within the 100-year floodplain; require all critical infrastructure be elevated; ban all industry in the 500-year floodplain; and ensure that new homeowners know flood risks by requiring states to pass disclosure laws.
+Recently Pavelick helped halt a rezoning request for 5 acres on protected wetlands and Hartigan was appointed to the county’s Land Development Code task force which focuses on erosion and sediment control, clear-cutting, and alternative subdivisions.
+For SOS, vigilance isn’t optional—it’s survival.